mp-czhang/mp-czhang.github.io/_clinical/clinical-GKTraining.md

 ---
 title: "Annual Training of Gamma Knife"
 date: 2024-8-2
 excerpt: "The annual training of gamma knife covers multiple physics and clinical aspect of Gamma Knife.
-I had comprehensive hands-on experience on the SRS patient simulation, treatment planning, and radiation safety.Please click the title to know more about the training!"
+I had comprehensive hands-on experience on the SRS patient simulation, treatment planning, and radiation safety.*Please click the title to know more about the training!*"
 collection: clinical
 ---